 Solenoid Valves Used in Fuel Trains

-A solenoid is a coil of electrical wires.
-When electricity passes through it, it becomes an electromagnet.
-A magnetic field is created through and around the coil.
-If a metallic core is placed within the coil, the electromagnetic field moves it.
+A solenoid is a coil of electrical wires that transforms into an electromagnet field when electricity courses around and through the coil.
+By introducing a metallic core within the coil, the electromagnetic force is amplified leading to movement.

-Solenoid valves are either two-way or three-way.
-In two-way solenoid valves, there is one inlet and one outlet for fluid flow.
-In three-way valves, there is one inlet and two outlets piping for fluid to flow.
-When electricity is applied to the solenoid, the plunger moves and blocks one of the two orifices, allowing fluid to flow freely through it.
-When de-energized, the plunger moves back and blocks the first orifice allowing fluid to flow through the second orifice.
+Solenoid valves can come in two-way or three-way configurations.
+Two-way valves facilitate fluid flow through a single inlet and outlet, whereas three-way valves have one inlet and two outlet pipes.
+When electricity is applied to either solenoid, the plunger moves and blocks one of the two orifices, allowing fluid to flow through it.
+When de-energized, the plunger moves back and blocks the first orifice and enables fluid to flow through the second one.